 In January 2019 we established a revolving line of credit with a Mexican bank for up to US\$500,000.
 Interest was payable monthly at 12% on funds borrowed and we paid a one-time fee of US\$5,000 to establish this facility.
 The limit under this facility was increased to US\$1,000,000 in May 2020.
 Borrowed funds were required to be repaid within 180 days after which they could then be reborrowed.
-By the start of the fourth quarter, the full amount of the facility had been borrowed and was fully repaid by issuing convertible debentures which were immediately converted into 27,100,000 common shares in the fourth quarter.
+By the start of the fourth quarter of 2020, the full amount of the facility had been borrowed and was fully repaid by issuing convertible debentures which were immediately converted into 27,100,000 common shares in the fourth quarter of 2020.
 A new bank loan was established in December 2020 for US\$750,000, guaranteed by \$963,150 of the December series convertible debentures which would only be issued to settle amounts borrowed under the facility.
-The fair value of the warrants issued for the convertible debenture guaranteeing the loan, together with other costs associated with obtaining this loan, were offset against the carrying value of \$963,150 was issued and immediately converted into 3,210,500 common shares to settle the bank loan.
-The market value of the common shares issued was \$1,589,198 and the difference between the market value of the shares and the face value of the debenture, together with the balance of un-amortized loan issue costs of \$89,336 was recorded as a loss on the settlement of the bank loan of \$715,384.
+The fair value of the warrants issued for the convertible debenture guaranteeing the loan, together with other costs associated with obtaining this loan, were offset against the carrying value of the bank loan and were to be amortized over its expected two-year life.
+In July 2021, a convertible debenture with a face value of \$963,150 was issued and immediately converted into 3,210,500 common shares to settle the bank loan.
+The market value of the common shares issued was \$1,589,198 and the difference between the market value of the shares and the face value of the bank loan of \$715,384.

-During the first nine months of 2021 a total of 21,038,997 common shares were issued: 480,000 from the exercise of stock options; 11,668,932 from the exercise of warrants; 6,050,495 on the conversion of convertible debentures; 839,570 as part of the consideration paid for the acquisition of Fresh Organic Choice.; and 2,000,000 as payment of a 2020 signing bonus to certain officers.
+During 2021 a total of 39,612,059 common shares were issued: 18,565,062 from the November 2021 private placement; 480,000 from the exercise of stock options; 11,676,932 from the exercise of warrants; 6,050,495 on the conversion of convertible debentures; 839,570 as part of the consideration paid for the acquisition of Fresh Organic Choice; and 2,000,000 as payment of a 2020 signing bonus to certain officers.
 In January 2021 the Company completed the documentation related to the 2019 sale of the Company's former processing assets located in Guatemala and 5,873,357 common shares were cancelled.
 Part of the proceeds from the sale of these processing assets included the cancellation and return to treasury of these common shares of the Company.